scayle/panel-icons/README.md

 The `icons/` directory contains all the icon files as svg.
 Do what you want with them.

+## Upgrade guide from version 2.2.0 to 3.0.0

+To upgrade your panel-icons library, change the version for @scayle/panel-icons to "^3.0.0"

+#### The size of individual Icons has been standardized
+- carrier
+- list-view
+- loyalty
+- nested-list-view
+- sust-cotton
+- tile-view

+#### New icons
+- calculator
+- check-circle
+- revert

-## Upgrade guide from version 1.4.2 to 2.0
+## Upgrade guide from version 1.4.2 to 2.0.0

 To upgrade your panel-icons library, change the version for @scayle/panel-icons to "^2.0.0"